Prolonged Field Care Podcast 133: PFC Update SOMSA 23

 Consider supporting us: patreon.com/ProlongedFieldCareCollective

-ranger PFC Medic Prolonged Field Care Military Medicine Special Operations Medicine Army Medicine Airforce Medicine Paramedic Combat Medicine Combat Medic TCCC TECC USASOC Green Beret Air Force PJ Recon Marine marsoc Emergency Medicine Critical Care Field Care War Surgery Airway PCC Prehospital Medicine Prolonged Casualty Care Prolonged Fieldcare SOCM SFMS
+Ranger PFC Medic Prolonged Field Care Military Medicine Special Operations Medicine Army Medicine Airforce Medicine Paramedic Combat Medicine Combat Medic TCCC TECC USASOC Green Beret Air Force PJ Recon Marine marsoc Emergency Medicine Critical Care Field Care War Surgery Airway PCC Prehospital Medicine Prolonged Casualty Care Prolonged Fieldcare SOCM SFMS

 0 комментариев